Forward Guidance

 Technique 2: Hawkish or Dovish?

 Hawkish tone leans toward tightening (rate hikes, inflation control).
 Dovish tone leans toward accommodation (low rates, stimulus).
-The language of forward guidance tells you which way the policy wind is blowing.
+The language of forward guidance helps identify whether policymakers are leaning toward tighter or easier policy.

 Technique 3: Combine with Economic Data